Tardo/docker-flask/README.md

 #### Important notes

-- This image is for Flask projects using poetry and npm.
+- This image is for Flask projects using poetry, supervisor and npm.
-- This image doesn't come with gunicorn installed, this must be provided by your poetry configuration.
+- This image doesn't come with gunicorn and supervisor installed, this must be provided by your poetry configuration.
-- You probably need to change the `GUNICORN_FLASK_APP` environment variable to adjust it to how your project is defined.

 #### Mount points of interest